 Our patients' GPs are actively involved in this continued care and the outcomes of these visits often involve adjustments to medications.

-Our clinics are run out of the hospice for local patients and we also travel to Wairoa and Central Hawke's Bay once a month.
+Our clinics are run out of the hospice for local patients and we also travel to Wairoa and Central Hawke's Bay weekly.

 Family Support Team:

 The Family Support Team is accessible to patients and family/whanau from the time of referral, throughout the period of care and also during the period of bereavement.

 We offer access to a bereavement support group, celebration of life services, assistance and advice on accessing social services and daily contact with patients and their family/whanau.